SkyblockClient/SkyblockClient-REPO/files/guides/packages/gui.md

 ### RewardClaim

-A mod that allows you to claim Hypixel daily rewards in-game rather than through their site and leaving the game
+A mod that allows you to claim Hypixel daily rewards in-game rather than through their site and leaving the game.

 ### Report+

-A mod that that improves Hypixel's reporting UI to allow the player to stay on 1 screen rather than switch between multiple
+A mod that that improves Hypixel's reporting UI to allow the player to stay on 1 screen rather than switch between multiple.

+### Controlling

+A mod that that adds the ability to search for keybinds using their name in the KeyBinding menu.

 ## How do I use them?